Daniel-KM/Omeka-S-module-Vips/README.md

     ],
     'service_manager' => [
         'aliases' => [
-            // Automatically set by the module (or VipsCli if php extension php-vips is unavailable).
+            // Automatically set by the module (or VipsCli if the library jcupitt/vips is unavailable).
             'Omeka\File\Thumbnailer' => 'Vips\File\Thumbnailer\Vips',
         ],
     ],